Gendarmerie (Belgium): Belgium

 In 1830 the Belgian Revolution occurred.
 After obtaining its independence, the new Belgian state created its own national Rijkswacht/Gendarmerie on the basis of the already existing constabulary.
 The Rijkswachters/Gendarmes operated throughout the country.
 From its creation, the Rijkswacht/Gendarmerie was formally part of the Belgian Army.

 The major strikes and tense social conditions of the 1930s brought important changes in the organization of the Rijkswacht/Gendarmerie, in particular through the expansion of the mobile units created in 1913.
 In 1938 a ceremonial Royal Escort was created as part of the Gendarmerie, wearing the full dress uniform that had distinguished mounted gendarmes prior to 1914.

 During the Second World War, the Rijkswacht/Gendarmerie was restricted to the role of administrative and legal police force, primarily concerned with road traffic.
 The majority of the Rijkswachters/Gendarmes refused to collaborate with the German occupiers.
 It is believed that individual gendarmes assisted the Belgian Resistance.
 These actions were not tolerated by the occupation authorities and from 1942 onwards the corps was deprived of many of its functions.

 After the war, the service was reorganized.
 New units were created, and at the end of 1957, new legislation relating to the fundamental role of the Rijkswacht/Gendarmerie was passed, envisaged in the Constitution of 1830.
 This law confirmed the functions of the Rijkswacht/Gendarmerie and its independence from the administrative authorities.
 The Rijkswacht/Gendarmerie was separated from the Belgian Army Territorial Defense Force, and became a fourth department within the military.
 The Rijkswacht/Gendarmerie was also authorised to create its own training establishments.

 During the 1960s conditions of service improved considerably.
 This period also saw a major increase in serious crimes (holdups, drug violations, terrorism, etc.).
 The Central Bureau of Investigations (CBO – Centraal Bureau voor Opsporingen (Dutch), BCR – Bureau Central des Recherches) was created, as well as a centralized radio network.
 Tracker dogs were employed for the first time.

+In 1972, in response to the Munich massacre, the Rijkswacht/Gendarmerie established a specialist anti-terrorist unit Brigade Diane.

 During the 1980s, the Rijkswacht/Gendarmerie suffered serious problems.
 Much of its equipment was outdated, it was significantly understrength, and there were serious financial issues.
 It was also the period of fighting communist cells (CCC), serious and deadly criminal activities by gangs (like the Brabant killers, a case that was never solved) and hooliganism (Heysel Stadium disaster).
 Several parliamentary commissions blamed the Rijkswacht/Gendarmerie for poor investigations and law enforcement work in these cases.
 The Rijkswacht/Gendarmerie was threatened with disbandment, and drastic measures were taken to reorganise several units and to improve public relations.